-When jobs are posted on portals for system analysts or business analysts, you should focus on responsibilities area more because sometimes business analyst role may include a combination of both and vice versa.
-SO, don’t forget to check the complete details on job portal before you apply for the position.
+When jobs are posted on portals for system analysts or business analysts, you should focus on responsibilities area more because sometimes business analyst roles may include a combination of both and vice versa.
+So, don’t forget to check the complete details on the job portal before you apply for the position.

 Now, let us check out the hiring process for both the roles.
 When looking for a job in this domain, figure out where do you stand in the process and decide what steps will you take for getting hired?

-First, figure out either you qualify as a system analyst or business analyst.
-If your resume does not include the needed skillset or education, then acquire the skills first before you start applying for jobs directly.
+First, figure out whether you qualify as a system analyst or business analyst.
+If your resume does not include the needed skills or education, then acquire the skills first before you start applying for jobs directly.
 If you have any specific experience, don’t forget to add it into your resume to grab the job quickly when compared to other candidates,

 With a deep understanding of skills and education needed for the profiles, you need to start applying for jobs.
-If you are applying for hundreds of jobs together then chances are you will get multiple calls for interview and chances of getting hired are pretty higher.
+If you are applying for hundreds of jobs together then chances are you will get multiple calls for interviews and chances of getting hired are pretty highe.

-Once you make it through the job interview and got the offer letter, you need to make an informed decision about the offer now.
-You should decide either the offer works for you in terms of salary, work location, timing etc. Think appropriately about all these and make a thoughtful decision by analyzing all possible aspects before you join the Company.
+Once you make it through the job interview and get the offer letter, you need to make an informed decision about the offer now.
+You should decide whether the offer works for you in terms of salary, work location, timing etc. Think appropriately about all these and make a thoughtful decision by analyzing all possible aspects before you join the Company.

-This is clear from the discussion that system analysts and business analysts are not the same.
-The business analyst professionals need skillset specific to the business involving eliciting, analyzing, communicating, testing, or verifying requirements.
+The difference between business analyst and system analyst is quite clear after this discussion.
+The business analyst professionals need skills specific to the business involving eliciting, analyzing, communicating, testing, or verifying requirements.
 He should have the ability to identify opportunities to solve business problems and improve processes.
 Whereas, system analysts are functional experts who work for change and improvement, helping organizations to reach their strategic goals through continual technology improvements.